 Removing a Sinkmaster 750 Disposal

 Turn off the electricity to the Sinkmaster 750 garbage disposal, or whichever specific Anaheim Manufacturing garbage disposer model you have, by unplugging the unit from the outlet.
 If the Sinkmaster is directly wired into the circuit, shut off the power at the main circuit breaker and disconnect the wires.
-It is essential the power is off before you attempt to make any changes to your garbage disposal, as the electricty poses an electrocution risk.
+It is essential the power is off before you attempt to make any changes to your garbage disposal, as the electricity poses an electrocution risk.

 Identify the circuit where the Sinkmaster is installed and move the switch to the "Off" position.
 Remove the electric panel cover on the side of the Sinkmaster (where the wire enters) by loosening the screws with a Phillips screwdriver.
 Before touching any of the terminals inside, use a voltmeter to make sure they are turned off.
 Unscrew the terminals that are holding the wires in place and pull the wires out through the conduit hole at the side of the Sinkmaster.